 “We are going to do everything we can to protect our customers from a cybersecurity standpoint,” said Reuss.
 “Global B I think is going to be the standard of the industry in terms of the encrypted messaging that travels on our bus between modules.
 There’s a clean side and dirty side to that.”

-Global B is GM’s Battery Electric Vehicle architecture.
-Not that the 2020 C8 Corvette is going to be electric – there’s definitely audible evidence to the contrary – but the software system appears to be shared.
+Global B is GM’s upcoming electronics architecture that will be featured on future products from the Cadillac CT4 and CT5, to autonomous electric vehicles.
+Not that the 2020 C8 Corvette is going to be electric – there’s definitely audible evidence to the contrary – but the architecture will be shared across a wide range of vehicles.

 “(2020 C8 Corvette ECU) is very, very well done in terms of being able to connect,” Ruess continued, “but also to have the capacity and capability for things like Super Cruise, AV and EV.
 That pipeline that is created with Global B and cybersecurity to be part of that is very, very robust.”